POchta1/nd2/replit.md

 - **Database**: Uses Neon serverless PostgreSQL

 ## Changelog
+- January 26, 2025: Successfully migrated from Replit Agent to Replit environment
+  - Verified all dependencies are properly installed and configured
+  - Confirmed OpenAI API integration is working correctly
+  - Project running smoothly on port 5000 with all features functional
 - June 26, 2025: Major AI integration and multimedia enhancements
   - Added video background with American cities (LA, Miami) in hero section
   - Implemented AI chatbot with OpenAI integration for personalized course recommendations